Punched card: 20th century

-At the end of the 1800s Herman Hollerith invented the recording of data on a medium that could then be read by a machine, developing punched card data processing technology for the 1890 U.S. census.
-His tabulating machines read and summarized data stored on punched cards and they began use for government and commercial data processing.
+At the end of the 1800s Herman Hollerith created a method for recording data on a medium that could then be read by a machine, developing punched card data processing technology for the 1890 U.S. census.
+This was inspired in part by Jacquard loom weaving technology and by railway punch photographs.
+Punch photographs were quick ways for conductors to mark a ticket with a description of the ticket buyer (e.g., short or tall, dark or light hair).
+They were used to reduce ticket fraud, as conductors could "read" the punched holes to get a basic description of the person to whom the ticket was sold.

+Hollerith's tabulating machines read and summarized data stored on punched cards and they began use for government and commercial data processing.
 Initially, these electromechanical machines only counted holes, but by the 1920s they had units for carrying out basic arithmetic operations.

-Hollerith founded the Tabulating Machine Company (1896) which was one of four companies that were amalgamated via stock acquisition to form a fifth company, Computing-Tabulating-Recording Company (CTR) (1911), later renamed International Business Machines Corporation (IBM) (1924).
+Hollerith founded the Tabulating Machine Company (1896) which was one of four companies that were amalgamated via stock acquisition to form a fifth company, Computing-Tabulating-Recording Company (CTR) in 1911, later renamed International Business Machines Corporation (IBM) in 1924.
 Other companies entering the punched card business included The Tabulator Limited (Britain, 1902), Deutsche Hollerith-Maschinen Gesellschaft mbH (Dehomag) (Germany, 1911), Powers Accounting Machine Company (US, 1911), Remington Rand (US, 1927), and H.W.
 Egli Bull (France, 1931).
 These companies, and others, manufactured and marketed a variety of punched cards and unit record machines for creating, sorting, and tabulating punched cards, even after the development of electronic computers in the 1950s.

 Both IBM and Remington Rand tied punched card purchases to machine leases, a violation of the US 1914 Clayton Antitrust Act.
 In 1932, the US government took both to court on this issue.
 Remington Rand settled quickly.
 IBM viewed its business as providing a service and that the cards were part of the machine.
 IBM fought all the way to the Supreme Court and lost in 1936; the court ruled that IBM could only set card specifications.

 "By 1937...
 IBM had 32 presses at work in Endicott, N.Y., printing, cutting and stacking five to 10 million punched cards every day."
 Punched cards were even used as legal documents, such as U.S. Government checks and savings bonds.